Updated on May 28, 2019

 What else would you need while adding a Gantt chart to your app?
 Most probably you’ll need to do something with changes that users make in a Gantt chart – send changes to the backend or update other components.

-You can capture Gantt changes using the special dataProcessor module, embedded into dhtmlxGantt.
-It can serve as a single point for tracking user actions inside Gantt.
+You can capture Gantt changes using a special dataProcessor module, embedded into dhtmlxGantt.
+It can serve as a way for tracking user actions inside Gantt.

 Here is how it can be used.
 Open src/components/Gantt/Gantt.js and add the following method: